 Aquaphor – for lips, feet and bleeding cracked hands.

 Cetaphil soothing cream, with no sulphates or fragrance

-Thank you for learning about my journey with eczema, and I hope that this helped you in some way to get relief!
+Thank you for learning about my journey with eczema, and why bamboo sheets soothe eczema symptoms, I hope that this helped you in some way to get relief!